The three-dimensional distribution of quarks in momentum space

 The existence of this distortion requires two ingredients.
 First of all, the wavefunction describing quarks inside the proton must have a component with nonvanishing angular momentum.
 Secondly, effects due to final state interactions should be present~\cite{Brodsky:2002cx}, which in Feynman gauge can be described as the exchange of Coulomb gluons between the quark and the rest of the proton~\cite{Ji:2002aa}.
 In simplified models~\cite{Pasquini:2019evu}, it is possible to separate these two ingredients and obtain an estimate of the angular momentum carried by each quark~\cite{Burkardt:2002ks}.
 It turns out that up quarks give almost 50\% contribution to the proton's spin, while all other quarks and antiquarks give less than 10\%~\cite{Bacchetta:2011gx}.
 We will leave this model-dependent study to a future publication.
 A model-independent estimate of quark angular momentum requires the determination of parton distributions that depend simultaneously on momentum and position~\cite{Ji:1996ek,Lorce:2011ni}.
 Nevertheless, the study of TMDs, and of the Sivers function in particular, can provide important constraints on models of the nucleon~\cite{Burkardt:2015qoa} and test lattice QCD computations~\cite{Yoon:2017qzo}.

 In the near future, more data are expected from experiments at Jefferson Laboratory and CERN.
-Pioneering measurements in Drell-Yan processes have been already reported, but they are not included in the present analysis because of their relatively large uncertainties.
-In the longer term, the recently approved Electron Ion Collider project~\cite{Accardi:2012qut} will provide a large amount of data in different kinematic regions compared to present experiments.
+Pioneering measurements in Drell-Yan processes with pion beams have been already reported~\cite{COMPASS:2017jbv}, but they are not included in the present analysis because we do not have yet a consistent description of quark unpolarized TMDs in a pion.
+In the longer term, the recently approved Electron Ion Collider project~\cite{Boer:2011fh,Accardi:2012qut} will provide a large amount of data in different kinematic regions compared to present experiments~\cite{AbdulKhalek:2021gbh}.
 With this abundance of data, we will be able to reduce the error bands, extend the range of validity of the extractions to lower and higher values of $x$, and obtain a much more detailed knowledge of the 3-dimensional distribution of partons in momentum space.